-GMC Yukon owners have reported 200 problems related to instrument panel (under the electrical system category).
+GMC Yukon owners have reported 202 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of GMC Yukon based on all problems reported for the Yukon.

 The contact owns a 2003 GMC Yukon denali.
 The contact was driving 60 mph when all of the gauges on the instrument panel became stuck and some were providing inaccurate readings including the fuel gauge and the speedometer.
 The vehicle was taken to the dealer but was not repaired.
 The failure and current mileages were 90,000.